tibetiroka/project-MCM/README.md

 # Installing

-Official releases are available on [GitHub](https://github.com/DartProductions/project-MCM/releases), and we are planning to take this game to other platforms as well.
+Official releases are available on [GitHub](https://github.com/DartProductions/project-MCM/releases) and we are planning to take this game to GameJolt and Newgrounds after the first major release.

 ### Installing from GitHub